sitedata/checklyhq.com/site/content/guides/monitoring-as-code.md

 {{< figure src="/guides/images/guides-provider.png" alt="official Checkly Terraform provider on Terraform Registry" title="Official Checkly Terraform provider" >}}

-## Monitoring an ecommerce website as code
+## Monitoring an e-commerce website - as code

 How does this all look like in practice?
 Let's find out by creating a small monitoring setup for our [demo e-commerce website](https://danube-webshop.herokuapp.com).